mongodb/genny/src/workloads/contrib/qe_range_testing/README.md

 ## General Usage

-Note: For local development, you will have to edit the `MONGO_CRYPT_PATH` constant in `experiment_generator.py` to point to `mongo_crypt_v1.so` on your local machine.
+Note: In order to generate workloads which are locally testable, you will have to edit the `MONGO_CRYPT_PATH` constant in `experiment_generator.py` to point to `mongo_crypt_v1.so` on your local machine.
 The easiest way to get this file is to run the `crypt_create_lib` task in the `Amazon Linux 2 arm64 Crypt Compile` build variant and download the resulting shared library file.
 Otherwise, you'll have to compile the library yourself; instructions not attached.
+This is not required if you are only generating workloads to be run on Evergreen.

 Generate tests and runtime requirements by invoking the experiment generator as follows: